8 Signs You Have Too Much Stuff and How to Limit It

 Inside: Signs that help determine if you have too much stuff and could manage your life with less; plus simple strategies for avoiding too many belongings.

 We all need things…things to run our homes, our lives and to function day-to-day.
 But how do you know if you have too much stuff?
-How clear is it that you could manage your life without extra belongings that are really just weighing you down?
+How much is too much?
+And is all this stuff limiting you from reaching your goals and stiffling you in many ways?

 Our homes can easily become a magnet for stuff.
-We need dishes, clothing, toiletries, phones, laptops, etc. Plus these items require accessories and other parts to do their job.
+We need dishes, clothing, toiletries, phones, charging cords, etc. Plus these items require accessories and other parts to do their job.
 But it is easy to acquire too many belongings that quickly becomes clutter.

 gain a quick declutter win